Mozart Waagepetersen

 Ludvig Lorentz Mozart Waagepetersen (22 October 1813 – 25 February 1885) was a Danish wine merchant.
 He is now mainly remembered for founding the Rosenvænget quarter of Østerbro in Copenhagen.

 Early life and education

-Mozart Waagepetersen was born in Copenhagen on 22 October 1813, the son ofwine merchant Christian Waagepetersen and Albertine Emmerentse Schmidt (13 October 1793 – 15 November 1864).
+Mozart Waagepetersen was born in Copenhagen on 22 October 1813, the son of wine merchant Christian Waagepetersen and Albertine Emmerentse Schmidt (13 October 1793 – 15 November 1864).
 He was educated in his father's wine company.